 These are general issues that coaching can assist you with.
 However, a coaching programme is always tailored to individual needs and circumstances.

-My unique approach to coaching is informed by my personal experiences of growing up in South America and living and working in different countries.
-I bring a multi-cultural and multi-lingual perspective to my coaching practice and understand both the challenges and rewards of working across cultures and with international teams.
+Informed by her personal experiences of growing up in South America and living and working in different countries, Sam brings a multi-cultural and multi-lingual perspective to her coaching practice, with an understanding of the challenges and rewards of working across cultures and with international teams.

-With a deep understanding of psychological concepts and theory, combined with many years of clinical experience, I bring a sophisticated approach to my coaching work which entails being comfortable with the complexity of how human beings relate to self and others, in work and life.
+With a deep understanding of psychological concepts and theory, combined with many years of clinical experience, Sam offers a sophisticated approach to her coaching work, which entails being comfortable with the complexity of how human beings relate to self and others, in work and life.

-Finally, I work in a systemic way, which means understanding how an individual’s role fits into an organisational system and culture.
-This is a helpful and less isolating perspective which can bring more clarity to any decision-making process and help place personal challenges within a larger context.
+Finally, she work in a systemic way, which means understanding how an individual’s role fits into an organisational system and culture.
+This is a helpful and less isolating perspective, which can bring more clarity to any decision-making process and help place personal challenges within a larger context.